There aren't any images for this school. Be the first to show your picture to thousands of people!

 Introduction

-The mission at Highland Community College is to provide each and every student with lifelong learning opportunities.
-They strive to contribute to economic development and and enhance the lives of the people in the communities they serve.
+The school’s mission is to provide each and every student with lifelong learning opportunities.

 Academics

-Highland Community College offers associate degrees and certificates in over 50 concentration areas.
+HCC offers associate degrees and certificates in over 50 concentration areas.
 The degree programs range in topics from Agriculture and Criminal Justice to Risk Management and Photography.
-HCC also offers technical certificate programs ranging in subject areas from Administrative Assistant and Computer Aided Drafting to Medical Office Assistant and Automotive Technology.
+Also offered are technical certificate programs ranging in subject areas from Administrative Assistant and Computer Aided Drafting to Medical Office Assistant and Automotive Technology.

 Most Popular Fields of Study

-Out-of-state students must meet one of the following requirements to gain entrance into Highland Community College:
+Out-of-state students must meet one of the following requirements to gain entrance:

 Financial Aid